-Parents/guardians on the Guilford Campus are encouraged to be involved in their student's education through volunteering in the classroom, chaperoning on a field trip,

-- or assisting in planning school events.
-Parents/guardians are welcome; however, it is imperative that you always check in as a visitor at the front office and obtain a visitor badge before entering the classroom so that we are aware of who is on campus. - On the Page-Frederiksen Campus, parents/guardians are welcomed and encouraged to volunteer by organizing events through the Parent and Community Association (PCA).
-Contact the Clerk of the PCA to find out about volunteer opportunities.
+- Parents/guardians on the Guilford Campus are encouraged to be involved in their student's education through volunteering in the classroom, chaperoning on a field trip, or assisting in planning school events.
+Parents/guardians are welcome; however, it is imperative that you always check in as a visitor at the front office and obtain a visitor badge before entering the classroom so that we are aware of who is on campus. - On the Bob Page Campus, parents/guardians are welcomed and encouraged to volunteer by organizing and assisting with events through the PCA.

 Parents/guardians who plan to join us on field trips or volunteer in the classroom must have a background check on file.
-Please contact the division head to complete a background check.
+Please contact the Division Head to complete a background check.